rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 ------

-The research branch of the Piston project, AdvancedResearch, has released a new ECS library [Nano-ECS](https://github.com/advancedresearch/nano_ecs).
+The research branch of the Piston project, AdvancedResearch, has released a new ECS library [Nano-ECS].

 This ECS design stores all components in a single array and uses bit masks for enabling/disabling components.